Estimate Time5 min

 Why might my tax refund be delayed?

 Tax refund delays typically happen because of a mistake or missing information on a tax return.
-The IRS won't send your refund until after they've contacted you to fix the error.
-Some common mistakes that delay refunds include:
+The IRS won't send your refund until after it's contacted you to fix the error.
+Some common mistakesOpens in a new window that delay refunds include:

 • You misspelled your name or entered your Social Security number (SSN) incorrectly, so your return doesn't match government records.